 3. Physical & Administrative Security

-The physical security of accounting firms prevents intruders from harming the business operations.
-Every employee should be given a special key card to enter work premises and proper visitors log should be maintained.
-There should be CCTV cameras installed on all the main entry and exit points of the office so that any kind of unethical activity can be recorded.
+The physical security of accounting firms prevents intruders from harming business operations.
+Every employee should be given a special key card to enter the work premises and a proper visitor log should be maintained.
+There should be CCTV cameras installed at all the main entry and exit points of the office so that any kind of unethical activity can be recorded.

-Hackers are very smart these days, they target the in house staff of the companies to steal confidential information.
-Your employees can accidentally or under pressure can provide sensitive information to the hackers.
+Hackers are very smart these days, they target the in-house staff of companies to steal confidential information.
+Your employees can accidentally or under pressure can provide sensitive information to hackers.
 So, to avoid such a problem, you should provide administrative access to only selective and trusted employees.
 CPA firms should control access to data and only share limited information with their employees.

 Sometimes accounting firms hire outsourced accounting services to share their workload.
 Especially, small CPA firms use different outsourced services to reduce some of their work burdens during rush seasons.
 But, while selecting the outsourced accounting services for your business, you have to determine that company has strong security systems because if you share your client’s data with the unsecured company, then this will eventually going to damage your business’s reputation.

-Employees Confidentiality – They sign a non-disclosure agreement with their every employee before hiring them and in the agreement, penalty clause is added in case of a data breach.
-Additionally, they won’t allow their employees to transfer company’s data over their e-mail or devices.
+- Employees Confidentiality – They sign a non-disclosure agreement with every employee before hiring them and in the agreement, a penalty clause is added in case of a data breach.
+Additionally, they won’t allow their employees to transfer the company’s data over their e-mail or devices.

-IT Security – The high maintenance of IT security is crucial for accounting companies.
-But, CapActix has made sure to establish high end IT security by regular security audits, SSL Secure network, antivirus systems, lease line ports connectivity and much more.
+- IT Security – The high maintenance of IT security is crucial for accounting companies.
+But, CapActix has made sure to establish high-end IT security through regular security audits, SSL Secure network, antivirus systems, lease line ports connectivity, and much more.

-Powerful Infrastructure – The latest tech tools are used to by them to keep their system bug free such as licenses Windows OS, dual TFT monitoring, cloud-based servers, UPS backup, firewall, and integrated LAN.
+- Powerful Infrastructure – The latest tech tools are used by them to keep their system bug free such as licenses for Windows OS, dual TFT monitoring, cloud-based servers, UPS backup, firewall, and integrated LAN.

 Secure Your Business Today

-So, if you are a small scale accounting firm willing to provide high-end security services to your clients, then you can find a partner like CapActix who can provide you with the extra level of security.
-If you have any questions regarding our security system, then drop your queries at email – [email protected] or can call on +201-778-0509.
+So, if you are a small-scale accounting firm willing to provide high-end security services to your clients, then you can find a partner like CapActix that can provide you with an extra level of security.
+If you have any questions regarding our security system, then drop your queries at email – [email protected]. or can call on +201-778-0509.